-One of the goals of good driveway design is to serve the entry and exit movements separately so the movements don't encroach on each other.
-This allows a vehicle to enter the driveway without encroaching on the area needed for a vehicle to exit the driveway.
+One of the keys to a good driveway design is the goal of serving the entry and exit movements separately so the movements don't encroach on each other.
+This will allow a vehicle to enter without encroaching on the area needed for a vehicle to exit the driveway.
+Once these movements and the desired measurements are determined, you need to see how these design criteria interact with each other.

-Driveway design facilitates efficient and safe movement by considering the following factors:
+Driveway design to facilitate efficient and safe movement may be accomplished by looking at the following factors: